gtsilva/sars-cov-2/README.md

 	-	"Viroporins are small, hydrophobic proteins that are encoded by a wide range of clinically relevant animal viruses.
 When these proteins oligomerize in host cell membranes, they form hydrophilic pores that disrupt a number of physiological properties of the cell.
 Viroporins are crucial for viral pathogenicity"
 	-	"Current hypotheses suggest that viroporins form aqueous channels following insertion into the host cell membrane and subsequent oligomerization.
 We propose that viroporins be classified into two major groups, class I and class II"
 	 ![Cytopathic effects of viroporins and their functions during the viral life cycle.](./figures/viroporin_action.png)
+	-	"(SARS-CoV).
+These viruses encode a small protein named envelope small membrane protein (E protein), which ranges from 76 to 109 amino acids in size44.
+It consists of a short hydrophilic domain (about 21–29 residues) preceding the transmembrane region, which is followed by a longer hydrophilic carboxyl tail."

+- "SARS coronavirus E protein forms cation-selective ion channels" https://www.sciencedirect.com/science/article/pii/S0042682204006440

 - "Severe acute respiratory syndrome-associated coronavirus 3a protein forms an ion channel and modulates virus release" https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1567914/